Colt662/Small-Projects/README.md

-# Small-Projects
+# School Assignments
-Various little projects of mine in different languages
+Various little projects of mine in different languages done for Navarro College